-Prime agricultural soils are prevalent throughout Wallingford's outlying areas, but are particularly abundant in the eastern half of the community, where agriculture (including vineyards, pastures, and cropland) remains a significant land use.
+Prime farmland soils-those that match State and Federal standards for their combination of good physical and chemical characteristics for growing crops-are prevalent throughout Wallingford's outlying areas, but are particularly abundant in the eastern half of the community, where agriculture (including vineyards, pastures, and cropland) remains a significant land use.
 Interspersed in these areas are hydrologically sensitive soils, which have high runoff potential and are especially vulnerable to development.

-Wallingford's groundwater is supplied by nine different watersheds, the most important of which are the Quinnipiac River, Wharton Brook, and Muddy River watersheds.
+Nine different watersheds cover Wallingford's land area, the most important of which are the Quinnipiac River, Wharton Brook, and Muddy River watersheds.
+Of particular importance is the Wallingford watershed, the northern portion of the Muddy River watershed, which constitutes much of the Town's public water supply.
 Two areas in the northwest corner are designated Aquifer Protection Areas, a designation intended to protect public water supply wells from contamination by incompatible land uses and activities.